-Table 3 explains the water leakage detection accuracy of three different techniques with respect to number of sensor placement nodes ranging from 50-500.
+Table 4 explains the water leakage detection accuracy of three different techniques with respect to number of sensor placement nodes ranging from 50-500.
 The performance of water leakage detection accuracy using EBBC-GWO Method is compared with the existing 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018).
+Table values are listed from the output results of simulation.
 From the table, it is clear that the water leakage detection accuracy of EBBC-GWO Method is higher than other existing techniques (Kang et al. 2018), (Rajeswaran et al. 2018).

 Classification process classifies the training data as the normal data or abnormal data.
 After performing the classification process, optimization process is carried out to identify the optimal node.
 An enhanced brownboost classifier is employed for the classification process and glowworm swarm optimization is employed for choosing the optimal one in our research work.
 In this classifier, the number of pressure data is taken as input.
 K-nearest neighbor classifier classifies the pressure data as normal or abnormal data through finding the extended jaccard similarity between pressure data and threshold pressure data.
-Then, enhanced brownboost classifier combines all kNN classifiers output to form the strong classifier.
+Then, enhanced brownboost classifier combines all kNN classifiers output to form the strong

+5 classifier.
 After that, the abnormal pressure data node is taken and objective function is calculated for all data.
 Based on the brightness movement takes place and position gets updated.
 Finally, the optimal node is selected based on the brightness and water leakage gets detected.
 By this way, the water leakage gets detected with higher accuracy.

 Let us take the number of instances as 10.
 For every instance, the number of sensor placement nodes gets changed.
-When number of sensor placement data is taken as 400, EBBC-GWO Method obtains the 97% of water leakage detection accuracy while 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018) produces 81% and 91% of water leakage detection accuracy respectively.
-The water leakage detection accuracy of
+When number of sensor placement data is taken as 400, EBBC-GWO Method obtains the 97% of water leakage detection

-EBBC-GWO Method is increased by 21% and 9% compared to existing 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018) respectively.
+- 10 accuracy while 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018) produces 81% and 91% of water leakage detection accuracy respectively.
+The water leakage detection accuracy of EBBC-GWO Method is increased by 21% and 9% compared to existing 1D-CNN-SVM model (Kang et al. 2018) and Multi-Stage Graph Partitioning Approach (Rajeswaran et al. 2018) respectively.
+In addition, the convergence and convergence speed of the EBBC-GWO Method is shown in below.
+It is moves toward the same point where it is meet. - 15